All Episodes

 I would destroy the integrity of the publication.

-Also at the same time, little school kids were being prompted by teachers to do bake sales and then send the money to President Clinton to reduce the national debt.
+Also, at the same time, little school kids were being prompted by teachers to do bake sales and then send the money to President Clinton to reduce the national debt.

-And of course, we all know it was their parents baking the goods, his little kids, we're talking about second third graders, standing outside selling the cookies, cake, whatever it was they're baking up, and Clinton kept the money.
+These little kids, second, third graders, standing outside selling the cookies, cake, whatever it was they're baking up.

 So this bake sale was a big thing.